 - The person has had an accident and as a result has a severe brain injury or illness.

 - The person has severe learning disabilities.

-We will explain mental capacity in more detail on this site.
+I will explain mental capacity in more detail on this site.
 However, briefly, it is important to note:

 - Just because someone has dementia does not mean that they lack mental capacity.